 Big data is melding and mashing with social – and mobile.
-A classic example is the Social customer relationship management (CRM) tools – that allow you to know the latest on job promotion on LinkedIn, status update on Twitter, holiday mention on Facebook, location patterns from Foursquare – to help understand your customers better and build more personal relationships.
+A classic example is the Social customer relationship management (CRM) tools – that allow you to know the latest on job promotion on LinkedIn, a status update on Twitter, holiday mention on Facebook, location patterns from Foursquare – to help understand your customers better and build more personal relationships.

-Or the implementation of social tools like Yammer – that help all within a business understand and break down the barriers between production and sales, management and the teams, front of house versus back of house.
+Or the implementation of social tools like Yammer – that help all within a business understand and break down the barriers between production and sales, management and the teams, front of house versus the back of the house.
 Yammer will experience massive growth in coming years – next to no cost to establish – and frequently takes off like a bushfire.
-However like all communications needs some guidance and policy – as well as the right environment and encouragement.
+However, like all communications needs some guidance and policy – as well as the right environment and encouragement.

-Social Activisim vs Slacktivism
+Social Activism vs Slacktivism

 Then there is the negative cousin – social slacktivism – click to like, therefore you have done your bit for a cause.
-However a click is – albeit small – a step to actually doing something such as telling others, making a donation, getting involved.
-It provides social proof that it is ok to believe in a cause….
+However, a click is – albeit small – a step to actually doing something such as telling others, making a donation, getting involved.
+It provides social proof that it is ok to believe in a cause…

 The Rise of Big Data